rodolfovictor/rockverse/backlog.md

 ## Tasks to be completed before next release

 - Adapt the open function
+- Open function cannot create zarr objects if they dont exist
 - Remove GOB7

 ## Tasks to be completed